SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                               rounded and set to the nearest possible value.
 Since the minimum VCO frequency step size is inherently dependent on the
                                               PLL crystal frequency (25 kHz @ 1.6 MHz and 50 kHz at 3.2 MHz), the actual frequency precision will default to the highest possible resolution automatically, i.e. 3 decimals at 1.6 MHz and 2 decimals at 3.2 MHz respectively.
 This can be changed to a lower value if so desired.
-Refer to additional explanation at PLL SUBMENU > PLL XTAL FREQ below.
+Refer to additional explanation below at PLL SUBMENU > PLL XTAL FREQ.
                           • EXIT SUBMENU    > Returns to the main menu.

     ■ PLL SUBMENU      => • I2C ADDRESS     > This allows selecting the appropriate I²C address based on the actual hardware configuration of the TSA5511.